nagayev/nenoy/README.md

 This is source code of nenoy [website](https://nenoy.ru), hosted using [Vercel](https://zeit.co).
 This project was written using Next.js and Typescript.

+# Status

+In active development,
+beta version (stable will be released at 18 December 2020)

 # Quick start

 If you want to host the copy of this website you can use Quick start guide.